SlimBeji/Fullstack/README.md

 -   `getDocument`: Fetches a single raw ORM object by ID.
 -   `get`: Returns the object in a `ReadSchema` format.
--   `safeGet`: Ensures the requesting user has access to the document.
+-   `userGet`: Ensures the requesting user has access to the document.

 ##### 📚 fetch

 -   `fetchDocuments`: Queries the DB with filters, projections, pagination, etc.
 -   `fetch`: Returns results in a `PaginatedDataSchema` format.
--   `safeFetch`: Restricts results to data the user has access to.
+-   `userFetch`: Restricts results to data the user has access to.

 ##### ✏️ create

 -   `createDocument`: Creates a new record using a `CreateSchema`, inside a transaction.
 -   `create`: Converts a `PostSchema` to a `CreateSchema`, then calls `createDocument`.
--   `safeCreate`: Prevents unauthorized field assignment or object relations (e.g., assigning ownership improperly).
+-   `userCreate`: Prevents unauthorized field assignment or object relations (e.g., assigning ownership improperly).

 ##### 🛠️ update

 -   `updateDocument`: Updates an existing record using an `UpdateSchema`, inside a transaction.
 -   `update`: Converts a `PutSchema` to an `UpdateSchema`, then calls `updateDocument`.
--   `safeUpdate`: Prevents illegal changes to relationships or protected fields.
+-   `userUpdate`: Prevents illegal changes to relationships or protected fields.

 ##### 🗑️ delete

 -   `deleteDocument`: Deletes a record using a Mongo transaction.
 -   `delete`: Delete a record by id.
--   `safeDelete`: Ensures the user is authorized to delete the object.
+-   `userDelete`: Ensures the user is authorized to delete the object.
 -   `deleteCleanup`: Optional cleanup logic after deletion (e.g., removing related files from cloud storage).

 #### 📁📁 Examples